AdobeDocs/analytics.en/help/admin/user-management2/user-migration/c-migration-tool/c-migration-tool.md

   </tr>
   <tr>
    <td colname="col1"> <p>How do I migrate user IDs? </p> </td>
    <td colname="col2"> <p> Click <a href="/help/admin/user-management2/user-migration/c-migration-tool/t-migrate-users.md#task-f3355f3b14a340feae58cfa04c0ba1c9"> Migrate User IDs</a> on the Admin page, under User Management.
 Use the tool to add users to product profiles in the Admin Console (replicated from permission groups in Analytics).
 You can migrate user IDs at your own pace. </p> <p>Administration privileges are required.
 Once the migration is complete, it cannot be reversed. </p> <p>On the end date of the migration, <span class="filepath"> my.omniture.com</span> access will be disabled for users within their login company.
 Users (including those that are yet to be migrated) will be redirected to login via the new Experience Cloud URL (<span class="filepath"> experiencecloud.adobe.com</span>) </p> <p>Note:  Adobe recommends taking the opportunity to perform an audit of your users and groups before migrating.
-Delete old and unused accounts, or accounts that should no longer have access to the product (such as employees no longer with the organization). </p> <p>Related topic: <a href="/help/admin/user-management2/user-migration/c-migration-tool/migrate-enterprise.md" format="dita" scope="local"> Migrate Analytics user accounts for Enterprise and Federated IDs</a>. </p> </td>
+Delete old and unused accounts, or accounts that should no longer have access to the product (such as employees no longer with the organization). </p> <p>Related topic: <a href="/help/admin/user-management2/user-migration/c-migration-tool/migrate-enterprise.md"  > Migrate Analytics user accounts for Enterprise and Federated IDs</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Will the migration affect my Analytics implementation or how data is collected? </p> </td>
-   <td colname="col2"> <p>No. </p> <p>The migration tool exists to help you transition user IDs and permissions from Analytics User Management to the <a href="https://adminconsole.adobe.com/enterprise/" format="https" scope="external"> Experience Cloud Admin Console</a>. </p> </td>
+   <td colname="col2"> <p>No. </p> <p>The migration tool exists to help you transition user IDs and permissions from Analytics User Management to the <a href="https://adminconsole.adobe.com/enterprise/"  > Experience Cloud Admin Console</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>How long does the migration process take? </p> </td>